aurelia/aurelia/docs/user-docs/app-basics/validating-data.md

  This prevents showing a validation failure message when there is a `blur` or `focusout` event without changing the property.
  This behavior delays "punish"ing the user and "reward"s eagerly.

+The examples aboves shows an explicit usage of trigger.
+However this is a optional value; when used it overrides the default trigger configured.
+When the value is omitted the default trigger is used for that instance.
 The default validation trigger is `focusout`, although it can be changed using the `DefaultTrigger` registration customization option.

 ```typescript